SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Behavioral_anomaly_detection.md

 The feedback you provide will be taken into account in the future.

-Feedback on active alarms is saved in the user settings and will re-appear after closing and reopening Cube.
-Feedback on history alarms will disappear after restarting Cube, but it will still be used by SLAnalytics to improve the detection of future anomalies.
+Feedback on active alarms is saved in the user settings and will re-appear after Cube is closed and reopened.
+Feedback on history alarms will disappear after Cube is restarted, but it will still be used by SLAnalytics to improve the detection of future anomalies.

 ### Follow-up actions after providing feedback